-- Scalability.
+Scalability.
 Lower-level servers may be heavily loaded with near-real-time control and extensive polling of devices.
-However, in practice the number of devices that can be managed by a single server is limited to several thousands.
+But in practice, the number of devices that can be managed by a single server is limited to several thousand.
 To scale the system for larger number of devices, it's reasonable to install multiple servers and join them into a distributed installation.

-- Load Balancing.
-Each server in a distributed installation solves its own task.
-Network management servers check availability and operability of IP network infrastructure, while physical access control servers are serving requests from door/turnstile controllers.
+Role Distribution.
+Each server in a distributed installation may solve its task.
+Network management servers check availability and operability of the IP network infrastructure, while physical access control servers are serving requests from door/turnstile controllers.
 In addition, the supervising operations (such as generating and emailing reports) can be performed by a central server.

-- Centralization.
-Secondary servers may work in a fully automated mode, while their overall operation may be supervised by a single operator via primary server installed in the central control room.
+Centralization.
+Lower-tier servers may work in a fully automated mode, while their overall operation may be supervised by a single operator via higher-tier server installed in the situation center.

 Here is an example of multi-tier AggreGate-based architecture employed in a large metro area automation project:

-Any particular AggreGate server in the above schema may actually be a multi-node failover cluster.
+Any particular AggreGate server in the above schema may be a multi-node failover cluster.